kisutsajack-ai/sacco-loan-risk-dashboard/README.md

 ## 🚀 Project Overview

-This project builds an **end-to-end data pipeline and analytics solution** to monitor SACCO loan risk, repayment behavior and overdue trends across members.
+This project is a complete end-to-end data system designed to monitor SACCO loan performance, identify high-risk borrowers and automate reporting.

 It simulates how financial institutions can:
 - Detect high-risk borrowers